Updated June 6, 2023

 For those who are under 18 years old, they will need to have a parent or legal guardian provide consent for treatment at their appointment.
 UC Davis Health accepts written or verbal consent.
 It's also advised that anyone under age 18 have someone drive them to and from their appointment.
 With any vaccine, there's an increased risk of fainting for children under the age of 18, according to the CDC.

-UC Davis Health is vaccinating patients and non-patients at our primary care clinics in:
+UC Davis Health has vaccines available for patients at many of our primary care clinics in:

 See all of UC Davis Health's primary care clinic locations